Architectural Technician (ARCH) Architectural Technology (ARCH)

 - General Education Courses

 - CADD2000 Architectural CAD 3

 A continuation of CAD 2, this course adds to the use of computer applications involving Windows 7 Pro as an operating system.
-The course provides the student with the fundamental skills necessary to manipulate and manage electronic files, both on a PC platform, and the associated back-up media.
+The course provides students with the fundamental skills necessary to manipulate and manage electronic files on both a PC platform and the associated backup media.

 - BLDG2000 Building Construction, Codes and Standards 3

-Further investigation into the use of the Ontario Building Code, requirements for fire rating for various interior assemblies, and the protection of structural assemblies is discussed.
+There is further investigation into the use of the Ontario Building Code, requirements for fire rating for various interior assemblies, and the protection of structural assemblies.
 The differentiation between combustible and non-combustible materials is highlighted, and their potential impact upon the design of the building envelope and interior layout.
-Thle dynamics of the medium-scale structure are investigated, with particular attention being paid to the rigours associated with the Canadian environment.
+The dynamics of the medium-scale structure are investigated, with particular attention to the rigours associated with the Canadian environment.

 - BLDG2015 Mechanical and Electrical Systems

 - A study of plumbing (water supply, sewage disposal, site drainage), mechanical (heating, ventilating, air conditioning) and electrical systems related to building design and construction.